Last updated on May 9th, 2023 at 11:09 pm

 - Car and Automotive Techs- They might use this device for emissions testing, checking engine temperature, or diagnosing electrical issues.

-- HVAC Techs– Infrared thermometers can be used to find air leaks in ductwork and check the efficiency of HVAC systems.
+- HVAC Techs– Infrared thermometers can find air leaks in ductwork and check the efficiency of HVAC systems.

 - Building Inspectors– These professionals can use them to check for insulation problems, water damage, and overheating in electrical systems.